Riada125/Project-3/README.md

 The eat-out section gives users details about London restaurants from our own seeded database.

 Users also have a profile page which displays their favourite recipes and restaurants.

+This is the third project which I completed during my time in General Assembly's Software Engineering Immersive Bootcamp.

 ## <span style="font-family:Courier New"> Table of Contents </span>
 1. [The Brief](#Brief)